 2. Family Members of the Deceased

-Family members of the deceased can be found in an estate.
+Family members of the deceased can be found in an estate records.
 After all, settling the estate is the process of distributing the deceased’s property and possessions – usually among heirs and family members.
-If no will exists, distribution follows the state laws.
+If no will exists, distribution of property and money follows the state laws of that time.

-Immediate family members such as a spouse and children are typically found.
+Immediate family members such as a spouse and children are typically found named in the record.
 For the wife, her married name is used.
 Children (if any) will be named.
 If a married daughter is named, often her husband will be mentioned beside her, but not always.
 Still you can learn her married name.
+When you know the married name of a daughter, the search for her marriage record can be easier.

 Genealogy Tip – Just because children are named, the list does not imply these are ALL of the deceased’s children.
 Adult children who have left the area and have been gone many years, may not be named.
 On the other hand, the estate record is an excellent place to find previously unknown children named – minor or adult children.

 Genealogy Tip: Familiarize yourself with estate and guardianship laws for the time period and location where your ancestor lived.
-Over time, the laws of inheritance changed knowing how decisions were made for your ancestor is crucial to extracting all the information possible.
+Over time, the laws of inheritance changed and knowing how decisions were made for your ancestor’s estate is crucial to extracting all the information possible.

-In this example, Samantha Maddox entered into a bond with Wesley Buchanan and Mary Buchanan which named Samantha the children’s guardian.
+In this example, Samantha Maddox entered into a bond with her brother Wesley Buchanan and her mother Mary Buchanan which named Samantha the children’s guardian.

 Reading on down we find the name of the Calvin’s three children: James Talton [Tarlton], July Ann and Mary Francis.
-Prior to finding this estate, July Ann and Mary Francis were unknown children to Maddox researchers.
+Prior to finding Calvin Maddox’s estate record, July Ann and Mary Francis were unknown children to Maddox researchers.

 Collateral family members such as siblings, in-laws, and parents can be found in the a deceased ancestor’s estate record.
 Just from the guardianship bond example above, we find 2 collateral family members named: Wesley Buchanan and Mary Buchanan.
 Their relationship to Semantha is not stated in the document, but only people closely associated to you entered into bonds with you.
 Further research revealed Wesley Buchanan was Semantha’s brother and Mary Buchanan her mother.

-Genealogy Tip: Research the identity of every individual named in the deceased’s estate record.
-These individuals were in the record for a reason and were associated with the deceased.
+Know the identity of every single individual named in the deceased’s estate record (0r any record you find for your ancestors).
+These individuals were in that record for a reason.
+They were associated with the deceased in some way and as a researacher, you must determine why.

 3. Property and Possessions

-When an individual died intestate (or with a will), the value of the estate needed to be determined to be able to disperse the estate.
+When an individual died intestate (or without a will), the value of the estate needed to be determined to be able to disperse the estate among the heirs.
 Estate inventories and/or estate sales reveal what the deceased owned right down to the forks and the kitchen table!
 Researchers can get a sense of wealth and how the deceased made his living.
 Calvin’s estate sale shows a lot of farming equipment and he was indeed a farmer.
 Another estate record I worked with listed out a hat maker’s tools indicating the deceased was a hat maker.

 Note who made purchases at the estate sale.
 Research each individual to determine if they were family or just neighbors of the deceased.
-T W Maddox was Calvin’s brother while J. C. Howard was a neighbor and not related.
+Above in this page of Calvin Maddox’s estate sale, T W Maddox was Calvin’s brother while J. C. Howard was a neighbor and not related.
+J. C. Howard does turn out to be a collateral ancestor of mine and therefore, his appearance in this record is important.

 What would a genealogy researcher want to follow up on after reading the Calvin Maddox estate record?